Humphrey de Bohun, 3rd Earl of Hereford: Welsh Wars

 Over the next years, much of Hereford's focus was on reconquering his lost lands in the Marches, primarily through private warfare against Llywelyn.
-Henry III died in 1272, while his sonnow Edward Iwas crusading; Edward did not return until 1274.
-Llywelyn refused to pay homage to the new king, partly because of the military actions of Bohun and other Marcher lords, which Llywelyn saw as violations of the Treaty of Montgomery.
+Henry III died in 1272, while his son—now Edward I—was crusading; Edward did not return until 1274.
+Llywelyn refused to pay homage to the new king, partly because of the military actions of Bohun and other marcher lords, which Llywelyn saw as violations of the Treaty of Montgomery.
 On 12 November 1276, Hereford was present at a royal assembly where judgment was passed on Llewelyn, and in 1277, Edward I declared war on the Welsh prince.
 Rebellion in his own Brecon lands delayed Hereford's participation in the early days of the Welsh war.
 He managed, however, to both suppress the rebellion and conquer lands further west.
 He then joined up with the royal army and served for a while in Anglesey, before returning to Brecon, where he received the surrender of certain Welsh lords.
 After the campaign was over, on 2 January 1278, he received protection from King Edward to go on pilgrimage to Santiago de Compostela in Spain.

 In 1282, war with Wales broke out again; this time it would not be simply a punitive campaign, but a full-scale war of conquest.
 Initially, the king wanted to fight the war with paid forces, but the nobility insisted on the use of the feudal summons.
 To men like Hereford, this was preferable, because as part of a feudal army the participants would have both a stake in the war and a justifiable claim on conquered land.
 In the end, although the earls won, none of them were paid for the war effort.
 Hereford jealously guarded his authority as hereditary Constable of England, and protested vigorously when the Gilbert de Clare, Earl of Gloucester was appointed commander of the forces in South Wales.
 In the post-war settlement, however, neither Hereford nor Gloucester received any significant rewards of land, the way several other magnates did.
 Hereford fought again in Wales, in the suppression of the rebellion of 1294–95, when he again had to pacify the territory of Brecon before joining the king in the north.